0xAquaWolf/AquaFiles/README.md

 > My dotfiles and other configs to bootstrap my (PDE) Personal Development Enviroment.

-My primary operating system is macOS, but I do use Linux occasionally.
-I always aim to make everything work for both platforms but no guarantees.
+My primary operating system is macOS, but I do use Linux (arch, btw!) occasionally.

 **Feel free to try out my dotfiles or use them as inspiration!** If you have a suggestion, improvement or question, please open an issue or PR!